seema469/AAI_501_FinalProject_Team3/ReadMe.md

 ## Pre-processing

 Extraction of Single-Digit Images and labeling involved processing the images and their corresponding metadata to isolate individual digits.
 The metadata files provided precise coordinates for the bounding boxes surrounding each digit within the multi-digit images.
 Utilizing these coordinates, we used a script (SVHN_SingleImageExtraction.py) to crop the original images accordingly, thereby extracting single-digit images and resizing them to a uniform dimension of 32x32x3 pixels.
-Each extracted single-digit image was then labeled based on the digit it represented, as indicated in the metadata files.
-Normalization and One-hot Encoding
-Following the organization of the extracted and labeled images, we proceeded with the normalization of pixel values.
-Each pixel in the RGB images was normalized by dividing by 255, scaling the values to a [0,1] range.
-This normalization aids in the model's training efficiency and convergence.
-Additionally, the numerical labels were transformed into a one-hot encoded format, converting each label into a binary vector of length equal to the number of classes (10).
-This transformation is pivotal for aligning the labels with the softmax output layer of our CNN model, enabling a straightforward evaluation of model accuracy and loss during training.
 This repository from GitHub is used to get the matfile to csv conversion : https://github.com/prijip/Py-Gsvhn-DigitStruct-Reader.git.

+## Custom CNN Implementation

+SVHN_ImageClassification_CNN.ipynb implements the custom CNN model and provides the execution results and plots.

+## VGG16 Transfer Learning

+SVHN_ImageClassification_VGG16.ipynb implements the transfer learning functionality and provides the execution results and plots.

 ```python